adamsilver/fdpb/03-Book-A-Flight.md

 Notes:

-- The script listens to the focus and blur events on the checkboxes.
+- The script listens to the checkbox `focus` and `blur` events.
-- When the user focuses a checkbox a class is added enabling us to style the seat in a focus state.
-When the user blurs the field the class is removed.
+- When the user focuses a checkbox a class is added to the container enabling the seat to be styled to mimic a focus state.
+On `blur` the class is removed.
-- If the user selects a seat beyond their quota, the previously chosen seat is unchecked automatically.
+- If the user selects an extra seat, the previously chosen seat is automatically unchecked removing the need for error messages.

 ## Summary

-This chapter continued where we left off from the previous: By using One Thing Per Page, we gained the maximum screen estate available to us to create simple interfaces.
-As much as we tried to use native form controls, we realised that it was necessary to break new ground by designing 4 custom form components from scratch.
+This chapter continued where we left off from the previous: By leveraging One Thing Per Page, we could design simple but innovative interfaces that fully utilises the full screen estate.
+As much as we tried to use native form controls, it became necessary to break new ground by designing 4 custom components from scratch.

-- An autocomplete component lets users search through a long list of destinations quickly and accurately.
+- An autocomplete component which lets users search through a long list of destinations quickly and accurately.
-- A date picker lets users find a date in the future that matches a user's mental model of time using the Gregorian calendar.
+- A date picker which lets users find a date in the future matching people's concept of time.
-- A stepper component lets users make small adjustments to an amount of passengers effortlessly.
+- A stepper component which lets users make small adjustments to an amount of passengers effortlessly.
-- A seat chooser that makes seat selection as easy as possible, even on mobile.
+- A seat chooser which makes seat selection simple, even on mobile.

 ### Things to avoid

-- Using radio buttons instead of checkboxes and vice versa
+- Using radio buttons instead of checkboxes and vice versa.
-- Using select boxes when better alternatives exist
+- Using select boxes when better alternatives exist.
-- Letting users do the hardwork when it's possible to design more thoughtful experiences through progressive enhancement.
+- Letting users do the hardwork when the interface can do it for them.
-- Adding signficant complexity later in a flow, when a little friction upfront could drastically reduce it.
+- Adding complexity later on in a flow, when a little friction upfront drastically reduces it.
-- Following age-old rules without considering the context of the problem.
+- Blindly following age-old advice without consideration of the specific problem.

 ## Footnotes